 All candidates will be carefully evaluated by the Board to ensure that recommendations are well supported

 The Board also identifies candidates to fill vacancies on the Board as and when the need arises.
 Renewals

 or replacement of Board members do not necessarily reflect their contributions to date, but may be

 driven by the need to re-position and align the Board with the needs of the Trustee-Manager, AGT and

-retirement by rotation, the constitution of the Trustee-Manager will be amended so that, all the Directors
+The Constitution of the Trustee-Manager was amended on 28 July 2016 so that, all the Directors shall be

 There should be a formal annual assessment of the effectiveness of the Board as a whole and